Who are the best sledgers in the cricketing world and who are the meek victims walking back to the pavilion having been talked into getting out?

 “Greg, you know what it looks like.
 Now go and find it.”

-Adam Gilchrist vs. Mohammad Kaif
+Adam Gilchrist vs Mohammad Kaif Cricket

 During the fourth Test of Australia’s tour of India in 2004, and with the game in the balance, Adam Gilchrist was convinced that Mohammad Kaif had gloved one behind.